Who has rights under the Privacy Act?

 - know why your personal information is being collected, how it will be used and who it will be disclosed to

-- ask for access to your records (including your health information)
+- ask for access to your personal information (including your health information)

-- make a complaint about an agency or organisation, if you think that they have mishandled your personal information.
+- make a complaint about an entity covered by the Privacy Act, if you consider that they have mishandled your personal information.

 Who has responsibilities under the Privacy Act?